4d/docs/website/translated_docs/es/Desktop/building.md

 *\<destination\>/Compiled Database/MyProject/MyProject.4dz*

 Un archivo .4dz es esencialmente una versión comprimida (empaquetada) de la carpeta del proyecto.
-Los archivos .4dz pueden ser utilizados por 4D Server, 4D Volume license (aplicaciones fusionadas) y 4D.
+Un archivo .4dz es esencialmente una versión comprimida (empaquetada) de la carpeta del proyecto.
 El tamaño compacto y optimizado de los archivos .4dz hace que los paquetes de proyectos sean fáciles de desplegar.

 > When generating .4dz files, 4D uses a **standard** zip format by default.
 The advantage of this format is that it is easily readable by any unzip tool.
 If you do not want to use this standard format, add the `UseStandardZipFormat` XML key with value `False` in your [`buildApp.4DSettings`](#build-application-settings) file (for more information, see the *4D XML Keys Backup* manual on [doc.4d.com](https://doc.4d.com)).